The Pardee School offers nine MA programs and two graduate certificates.

 International Relations & Environmental Policy (IREP)

-The management of natural resources and the resolution of environmental conflicts are increasingly important factors in determining the course of international relations.
-The year and a half IREP program offers students a dynamic opportunity to explore the intersection of IR and the environment.
+The 1.5 year IREP program offers students a dynamic opportunity to explore the intersection of international affairs and the environment.

-The core course of the program prepares students for environmental negotiation while classes at BU’s Center for Energy & Environmental Studies provide training in a variety of environmental issues.
+The core course of the program prepares students for environmental negotiation while classes at BU’s Department of Earth and Environment provide training in a variety of environmental issues.
 Pardee School coursework enables students to develop regional or thematic expertise that complements their environmental studies.
-The program is perfect for students aspiring to work in environmental management and policy analysis.

 International Relations & International Communication (IRIC)